 9. The Importance of Reviews and Feedback for PR

 We could write an entire blog post about the importance of reviews.
 When this feedback is good, your reputation receives a boost.
 On the other hand, bad reviews will enable you to spot and address problems to ensure they do not arise in the future.
 You should also know that “word of mouth” is also the most powerful form of PR.
-For people are much more likely to buy or interact when they trust your brand.
+After all, people are much more likely to buy or interact with you when they trust your brand.

 10. Quora and Q&A Websites for Free PR